ubayd-bapoo/github/README.md

  the merge request detail view, within which they will be able to either merge or reject the request.
 If the request is merged the branch will be merged on the remote repo.

+The system is built using a Django framework.

 ## Installation
 ### Initial Installation
 Install Python 3.7 and follow commands.
 Allow Python to be added to